Falsification-Based Robust Adversarial Reinforcement Learning: EXPERIMENTS

 \section{EXPERIMENTS}

 We evaluate our approach on two systems.
-The first one is a braking assistance (BA) system of an autonomous vehicle to avoid rear-end collisions and avoid driving reversely on a highway.
-The second one is an adaptive cruise control (ACC) system that keeps a safe distance to the leading vehicle and follows a desired velocity.
-The two systems are implemented in the same traffic simulator with different reward functions described in Section~\ref{subsec:env}.
-To fairly evaluate the performance of our approach, we train each system in three different environments: a baseline environment without an adversarial model, an adversarial environment with an RL agent as adversary, and an adversarial environment with an adversary using our falsification method.
-The adversarial RL agent in the second environment is trained using RARL \cite{pinto2017robust}.
-We choose RARL over the more recent RARARL \cite{pan2019risk} to train the adversarial RL agent because RARARL was proposed to tackle discrete action space.
-RARARL can not be directly applied to problems with a continuous action space.
-We call the policy that controls the ego vehicle the \emph{protagonist} as \cite{pinto2017robust} does.
+The first one is a braking assistance (BA) system of an autonomous vehicle applied to avoid rear-end collisions and driving reversely on a highway, while the second one is an adaptive cruise control (ACC) system that keeps a safe distance from the leading vehicle and follows the desired velocity.
+The two systems are implemented in the same traffic simulator with different reward functions, which are described in Section~\ref{subsec:env}.
+To fairly evaluate the performance of our approach, we train each system in three environments: a baseline environment without an adversarial model, an adversarial environment with an RL agent as an adversary, and an adversarial environment with an adversary using our falsification method.
+The adversarial RL agent in the second environment is trained by utilizing RARL \cite{pinto2017robust}.
+Moreover, because RARARL \cite{pan2019risk} was proposed to solve discrete action space problem and cannot be directly applied to problems with a continuous action space, we choose RARL over the more recent RARARL to train the adversarial RL agent.
+Following \cite{pinto2017robust}, we call the policy that controls the ego vehicle \emph{protagonist}.